Jackel32/Claude_Clone/README.md

 kinch-code git commit: Automatically generate a conventional commit message based on your staged changes.

-3. Improving User Experience
-Configuration Wizard (kinch-code setup): Instead of requiring users to manually edit a JSON file, create an interactive command that walks them through setting up their API keys, default models, and other preferences.

-Web UI Dashboard: While it's a CLI tool, you could add a command (kinch-code serve) that launches a simple local web application.
-This UI could provide a richer interface for viewing chat history, visualizing code analysis reports, or exploring the vector index results.

 4. Extensibility
 Plugin System for Custom Tasks: Allow users to define their own custom tasks in a local file (e.g., kinch-tasks.js).
 The application could dynamically load these tasks into the "Execute a Task" menu, making the tool highly extensible for different teams and workflows.

-IDE Extension (VS Code / JetBrains): The ultimate augmentation would be to package the core logic of your tool into an IDE extension.
-This would bring the chat, indexing, and task execution features directly into the developer's primary work environment.